 a register of key holders must be held for each location.

-28.1.6 The Head of Resources & Finance Manager will beresponsible for ensuring that secure arrangements are in place for the preparation and storing of pre-printed/ pre-signed cheques, stock certificates, bonds and other financial documents.
+28.1.6 The Head of Resources & Finance Manager will be responsible for ensuring that secure arrangements are in place for the preparation and storing of pre-printed/ pre-signed cheques, stock certificates, bonds and other financial documents.

 28.1.7 Heads of Service will be responsible for the security, custody and control of all documents within their Service.
 The retention period for all financially related books, forms and records will be determined by the Head of Resources & Finance Manager and published in the Document Retention Schedule (see section 26.2).